 - And lastly a center mount is single slide found on the bottom of the drawer (not visible)

 Ok, so why have five types?
 Well, cabinet or furniture construction, aesthetics, features and cost dictate different slides.

 Let’s explore each type and what makes them unique.

-Top Mount Drawer Slides
+1. Top Mount Type of Drawer Slides

 As the name implies these slides are mounted on the top of the opening but to the side of the drawer.

 Confusing right?
 Well, bottom mount slides are just the opposite – but we’ll get to those next.